Jarran Reed

-Jarran Kentrel Reed (born December 16, 1992) is an American professional football defensive tackle for the Seattle Seahawks of the National Football League (NFL).
+Jarran Kentrel Reed (born December 16, 1992) is an American professional football defensive end for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the East Mississippi Lions and Alabama Crimson Tide, and was selected by the Seahawks in the second round of the 2016 NFL draft.
 He also played one season each for the Kansas City Chiefs and Green Bay Packers.
+Reed won Super Bowl LX with the Seattle Seahawks.

 Early life

 Reed attended Goldsboro High School in Goldsboro, North Carolina and graduated in 2011.
-Due to poor grades, Reed was forced to attend Hargrave Military Academy for a year after he had graduated high school.
+In order to qualify himself for a D1 school, Reed attended Hargrave Military Academy for a year after he had graduated high school.

 College career

 Reed attended East Mississippi Community College in 2012 and 2013.
 Reed helped lead his team to a win in the NJCAA national championship during the 2013 season.
 In Reed's time with East Mississippi Community College he was credited with 100 career tackles, including 10.5 tackles for loss.
 Prior to 2014, Reed transferred to the University of Alabama.

 During his first year at Alabama, he played in all 14 games and made 13 starts.
 He recorded 55 tackles and one sack.
 Reed considered entering the 2015 NFL draft but decided against it and returned to Alabama for his senior year.
 Reed played in all 15 games his senior season and helped lead his team to a College Football Playoff national champion victory.
 He recorded 57 tackles and one sack during his senior season.